msadoghi/SpotLess/README.md

   ​    python3 scripts/nodeModify.py

 * Select the machines that you will run resilientDB in the next experiment in **scripts/hostnames.py**.
-For example, you will run resilientDB with 4 replicas and 4 clients, choosing the first 8 machines.
+For example, you will run resilientDB with 4 replicas and 1 client, choosing the first 8 machines.

-  ​    hostip_machines = hostip_phx[:8]
+  ​    hostip_machines = hostip_phx[:5]

 * Generate **ifconfig.txt**